Payments

 - The invoice remains on the Invoices page so your team can track it.

-- If the customer pays online, the invoice status updates after payment is processed.
+- If the customer pays online, the invoice status updates to Paid after payment is processed.

 Charge a saved payment method